xRealNeon/LeogosStart/README.md

 # LeogosStart

-Just a page with the logo of a search bar and forwarding options
+Just a page with the logo and a search bar and forwarding options

 ## Arguments
 | name   | value                                      |